-Finally, the FCC model explains what we find as the earliest symbolic material in the archaeological record.
-When the theory was first advanced in the mid-1990s, it predicted that the world's first symbolic media would consist of blood-red cosmetics.
+Finally, the FCC model is the only evolutionary hypothesis that explains what we find as the earliest symbolic material in the archaeological record.
+When the theory was first put forward in the mid-1990s, it predicted that the world's first symbolic media would consist of blood-red cosmetics.
 It predicted where and when we should find them: in Africa, preceding and during our speciation, in relation to the increases of brain size.
 This points to a pigment record from 6-700,000 years ago and especially with the rapid growth of brains in the last 300,000 years.

 These theoretical predictions have been strikingly confirmed.
-Pervading the record of the African Middle Stone Age are blood-red iron oxides, red ochres.
+The evidence which Graeber and Wengrow neglect to mention, coming long before the European Upper Palaeolithic, and pervading the record of the African Middle Stone Age is of blood-red iron oxides, red ochres.
 These pigments are the first durable materials to be mined, processed, curated and used in design.
 They date back at least 300,000 years in the East and southern African record, possibly as old as half a million years.
 From the time of modern humans they are found in every southern African site and rock shelter.
-They become the hallmark of modern humans as they move out of Africa around the world, found in copious quantities in both the Upper Palaeolithic of Europe, and in Australia from the first entry of modern humans to those continents.
+They become the hallmark of modern humans as they move out of Africa around the world, found in copious quantities in both the Upper Palaeolithic of Europe, and in Australia from the first entrance of modern humans to those continents.